Introduction to Java

 1. Standalone Application

-Independent/Standalone applications are also called as work area applications or window-based applications.
-These are customary programming that need to be introduced on each machine.
-Instances of independent applications are Media player, antivirus, and so on.
+Independent/Standalone applications are work area applications or window-based applications.
+Instances of independent applications are Media players, antivirus, and so on.
 AWT and Swing are utilized in Java for making independent applications.

 2. Web Application

-An application that keeps running on the server-side and makes a dynamic page is known as a web application.
-At present, Servlet, JSP, Struts, Spring, Hibernate, JSF, and other technologies are utilized for making web applications in Java.
+An application running on the server side and making a dynamic page is known as a web application.
+At present, Servlet, JSP, Struts, Spring, Hibernate, JSF, and other technologies are utilized to make Java web applications.

 3. Enterprise Application

-An application that is allocated in nature, for example, banking applications, and so on is called undertaking application.
-It has advantages of abnormal state security, load adjusting, and grouping.
+An application that is allocated in nature, for example, banking applications and so on, is called an undertaking application.
+It has the advantages of abnormal state security, load adjusting, and grouping.
 In Java, EJB is utilized for making enterprise applications.

 4. Mobile Application

-An application that is made for cell phones is known as a mobile application.
+An application made for cell phones is known as a mobile application.
 At present, Android and Java ME are utilized for making mobile applications.

-Java is an object-oriented, class-based, simultaneous, verified and universally useful computer programming language.
-It is a generally utilized robust innovation.
-It can be utilized by developers to create applications on your computer.
+Java is an object-oriented, class-based, simultaneous, verified, and universally useful computer programming language.
+Developers can create applications on your computer.
 Java projects are translated by the Java Virtual Machine (JVM), which keeps running on various platforms.
-This implies all Java programs are multiplatform and can keep running on various platforms such as Macintosh, Windows, and Unix PCs.
+This implies all Java programs are multiplatform.

 This is a guide to Versions of Java.
-Here we discuss different versions of Java with its features along with types of java application in detail.
+Here we have discussed different versions of Java with its features and types of java applications in detail.
 You can also go through our other suggested articles to learn more –